Content []

 Day 15 - 16: Meo Vac - Khuoi Khon - Bao Lac - Cao Bang

-In the morning, we explored the Ma Pi Leng Pass, nicknamed, spectacular 25-kilometer pass connects Dong Van and Meo Vac, offering breathtaking views of Nho Que river and majestic mountains.
-The road, known as the "Road of Happiness," was built in 1965 by ethnic minorities in just 11 months, an incredible feat in such difficult terrain.
+In the morning, we explored the Ma Pi Leng Pass, nicknamed, spectacular 25-kilometer pass connects Dong Van and Meo Vac, offering breathtaking views of Nho Que river and majestic mountains, one of the best places to visit in Vietnam with family.
+The road, known as the "Road of Happiness", was built in 1965 by ethnic minorities in just 11 months, an incredible feat in such difficult terrain.
 Each turn provided a breathtaking panorama.

 "Rendez vous en terre inconnue" Frédéric Michalak in Lolo village